tradovate/example-api-js/tutorial/WebSockets/EX-05-WebSockets-Start/README.md

 * `o` -  The 'open' frame.
 This is the first response sent by the websocket server indicating that you've made a connection.
 * `h` -  The 'heartbeat' frame.
 In order to keep the websocket connection alive, the server has to send messages at regular intervals or else the connection will time out.
 * `a` -  This is an array of JSON data.
-This type of message is what Tradovate's system builds upon, and we will discuss this response most heavily.
+This type of message is what Tradovate's system builds upon, so this response will be the subject of most of our discussion.
 * `c` - This signifies the 'closed' frame, for running shutdown logic when the connection is closed.

 In order to send a frame, we simply use the websocket's `send` method.